herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

 can ensure that:

 -   DMAOG is faster than LDflex, RDF4J-Beans and LDO
--   LDkit is faster than LDflex and RDF4J-Beans and LDO
+-   LDkit is faster than LDflex and RDF4J-Beans, LDO and Walder
 -   LDO is faster than LDflex
+-   Walder is faster than RDF4J-Beans
+-   LDflex is faster than Walder

 However, we cannot ensure with the same certainty, due to medium (r \<= 0.5 and r \> 0.3) or small effect size (r \<= 0.3), that:

--   Walder is faster than RDF4J-Beans and LDO
+-   Walder is faster than LDO
 -   RDF4J-Beans is faster than LDflex
--   DMAOG and LDKit are faster than Walder
+-   DMAOG is faster than Walder
 -   LDO is faster than RDF4J-Beans
+-   LDkit is faster than DMAOG

 Results for “Search by fields” method: